marein/symfony-standard-headers-csrf-bundle/README.md

 This bundle returns a status code `403` if the request isn't safe.
 A request is safe if at least one of the following criteria is met:
 * the http method is a safe http method.
-* the request path doesn't match one of the `protected_paths` from the configuration.
+* the request path matches one of the `allowed_paths` from the configuration.
 * the origin header matches the `Host` header or one of the `allowed_origins` from the configuration.
 * `fallback_to_referer` is enabled and the `Referer` header matches the `Host` header or one of the `allowed_origins` from the configuration.